MKO Abiola Park

 The MKO Abiola Park is a public park located at the Ikododu Road - Lagos/Ibadan Expressway Interchange in Ojota, Lagos.
 The green space was named after the Late Nigerian Politician and Philanthropist MKO Abiola.

 Description

 The park has a wide green landscape, some monuments and seats for relaxation.
-In June 2018, a 46 feet statue of MKO Abiola was situated in the park to honor his cause.
+In June 2018, a 14 metre/46 feet statue of MKO Abiola was situated in the park to honor his cause.